elody-ramirez/Tic-Tac-Toe-Client/README.md

 I then refactored my code and created functions in a new file to pull into my events file to make it look cleaner.
 I also added notes to functions to better explain it to others and so they can understand.

+Once my functionality was complete.
+I worked on the background and loyout and the presentation of my webpage.
+Once I completed that I add additional buttons to go back once in a game to hide user settings (Change Password, Sign out, Get stats) as well as a Versus CPU and join multiplayer game.

 ## Problem-Solving Strategy
 The update move or PATCH communication to the API gave me trouble.
 The way I